ruby/setup-ruby/README.md

 * This action currently only works with GitHub-hosted runners, not private runners.

+## Versioning

+This action follows semantic versioning with a moving `v1` branch.
+This follows the [recommendations](https://github.com/actions/toolkit/blob/master/docs/action-versioning.md) of GitHub Actions.

 ## Credits

 Most of the Windows logic is from https://github.com/MSP-Greg/actions-ruby by MSP-Greg.